-- Services should return the extended error resource as described in this specification in the response body when a status code 400 or greater is returned. - · Extended error messages MUST NOT provide privileged info when authentication failures occur
+- Services should return the extended error resource as described in this specification in the response body when a status code 400 or greater is returned.
+Services may return the extended error resource as described in this specification in the response body when other status codes are returned for those codes and operations that allow a response body. - · Extended error messages MUST NOT provide privileged info when authentication failures occur